rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 I used Python code to create a Spotify playlist of the top 100 songs that were playing on a particular date.
 To accomplish this, I used Beautiful Soup to scrape the Billboard Hot 100 songs from a certain date and the Spotify API to create a new playlist made up of those songs.

 <h2> Day 47: Amazon Price Tracker Project </h2>
-Your program alerts you with an email when the Amazon product price drops below your target price.
-I used BeautifulSoup to scrape the product price from the Amazon web page then compared this price to the target amount and set up the email alert.
+The program alerts me with an email when the Amazon product price drops below my target price.
+I used BeautifulSoup to scrape the product price from the Amazon web page then compared this price to the target amount and set up the email alert with smtplib.

+<h2> Day 48: </h2>